 If you have any questions or require further information on Twine, please contact us.

 - Laboratory Services in UNHCR-Supported Primary Health Care Facilities.
 Principles and Guidelines [French]

 - UNHCR's Essential Medicines and Medical Supplies Policy and Guidelines 2011 [French]

 - Epidemic Preparednes and Response in Refugee Camp Settings.
 Guidance for Public Health Officers

 - Joint Statement: Scaling up the community-based health workforce for emergencies, October 2011

-- Ensuring Access to Health Care: Operational Guidance on Refugee Protection and Solutions in Urban Areas [Spanish]
+- Ensuring Access to Health Care: Operational Guidance on Refugee Protection and Solutions in Urban Areas [ES]